mfeemster/ImageChipper/README.md

 # ImageChipper
-A small library to split large images into smaller ones using the ImageSharp library
+A small library to split large images into smaller ones using the ImageSharp library.